How to Pay for a Wedding Using a Credit Card

 Paying high interest rates

-Compared to a personal wedding loan, credit cards may have a higher interest rate.
+Compared to a personal loan for a wedding, credit cards may have a higher interest rate.
 Even for those taking advantage of a promotional low interest rate, not repaying the balance during the promotional period will mean incurring interest at the card’s regular interest rate.
 The high costs associated with a wedding paired with high-interest rates may mean you start your marriage with high credit card debt.

 The only workaround is to pay off the balance within the promo period.
-Consider using any cash gifts from your wedding to pay down the debt.
+Consider using any cash wedding gifts from guests to pay down the debt.
 Some credit cards let you apply your cash back rewards directly as a statement credit–this can be especially convenient when you’re running up large bills.